-According to Michelle Sommer, an attorney with the Carlisle law firm Abom & Kutulakis, a typical divorce starts at about $3,000 per couple.
+Our Family Law attorneys know that a typical divorce starts at about $3,000 per couple.
 This amount will go up if the divorce is contentious, there is marital property or children are involved.

 In that case, she advises them to make copies of every financial document available, including tax forms, stocks, 401K accounts and mortgages to create a paper trail in the event that money “disappears” during the divorce process.
 Any money in joint banking accounts is legally the property of both spouses.